AVO - Apprehended Violence Order

 Having an Apprehended Violence Order in place against you does not mean you have a criminal record, however, to contravene or breach an AVO may lead to a criminal charge.

-If you plead guilty or are found guilty of breaching an AVO it will result in a criminal record unless you receive the benefit of a Section 10 under the Crimes (Sentencing Procedure) Act
+If you plead guilty or are found guilty of breaching an AVO it will result in a criminal record unless you receive the benefit of Section 10 or a non-conviction Conditional Release Order under the Crimes (Sentencing Procedure) Act

 Can I dispute an AVO?